 13. Incorporate stash space

-Consider patio furniture that has room inside for storage when you’re selecting.
-In a small backyard, space to tidy away garden accessories such as cushions and rugs can be limited.
-But even a large yard might benefit from more – and in a convenient location.
+Consider pieces that have room inside for storage when you’re selecting your outdoor patio furniture ideas.
+In a small backyard or courtyard garden, space to tidy away garden accessories such as cushions and rugs can be limited.
+But even a large yard might benefit from more storage – and in a convenient location.

 Benches with lift-up seats are super handy, as are side and coffee tables with room inside.
-Because they’re doing double duty the patio won’t end up filled with extra pieces, but tidying away is easy when you’re done spending time outside.
+Because they’re doing double duty, the patio won’t end up filled with extra pieces, but tidying away will be easy when you’re done spending time outside.

 14. Cater for cocktails